 Today's HIV Treatment Challenges

-Peter L. Salgo, MD; Elly Fatehi, PharmD, MPH; Michael Sension, MD; and Jeffrey Dunn, PharmD, offer their perspectives on the current treatment challenges in human immunodeficiency virus (HIV), including medication adherence.
+Peter L. Salgo, MD; Elly Fatehi, PharmD, MPH; Michael Sension, MD; and Jeffrey Dunn, PharmD, offer their perspectives on the current treatment challenges with HIV infection, including medication adherence.

 Peter L. Salgo, MD: What are some of the challenges?
 Are these side effects to these drugs?
 What are we talking about?